Rhodora Cadiao

 Rhodora Javier Cadiao is a Filipina politician.
 She was born to Josue Lacson Cadiao, a former Governor of Antique, and Lolita Solis Javier, a former Vice Governor.
-Her maternal grandmother Esperanza Solis-Javier (former mayor of Culasi, Antique) was the first female mayor in the province.
-She is currently the Governor of Antique province in the Western Visayas Region.
-As a re-election-seeking candidate in the May 13, 2019 election under the National Unity Party, she defeated Exequiel Javier from the Liberal Party.
+Her maternal grandmother Esperanza Solis-Javier (former mayor of Culasi, Antique) was the first ever female mayor in the province.
+Cadiao was the Governor of Antique province in the Western Visayas Region from 2015 to 2025.
+As a reelectionist candidate in the May 13, 2019 election under the National Unity Party, she defeated former governor Exequiel Javier from the Liberal Party.
 She was re-elected for a third term in 2022.
+In 2025, she ran for the House of Representatives representing Antique's lone district, but lost to the incumbent, Antonio Legarda Jr.